-In order to gain deeper insight into the mechanisms at the core of the fibrotic process and to find possible markers and treatments, we consider several types of data and a variety of modeling approaches.
-In the case of transcriptomic data we try to reduce the vast amount of single gene information into a functional context by applying functional genomics methods.
-We use our tools PROGENy (Schubert et al., Nat Commun, 2018) and DoRothEA (Garcia-Alonso et al., Cancer Res, 2017) as well as publicly available tools.
-PROGENy infers pathway activity from gene expression signatures and DoRothEA estimates the activity of transcription factors by performing gene set enrichment analysis on a collection of manually curated human regulons.
+In order to gain deeper insight into the mechanisms driving fibrosis and to find possible markers and treatments, we consider several types of data and a variety of modeling approaches.
+In the case of transcriptomic data, we try to reduce the vast amount of single gene information into a functional context by applying our functional genomics footprint methods.
+Using single cell RNA-seq data, we are identifying cell-type-based molecular signatures.
+We then attempt to find cell-cell interactions.
+Furthermore, we are integrating different layers of omics data and approaches in order to unveil the signaling mechanisms and metabolism driving fibrotic processes.

 Our research focuses on liver and kidney fibrosis.
 From these, we obtain different types of data as well as curated prior knowledge on already well-studied mechanisms involved from our tool Omnipath (Türei et al., Nat Methods, 2016) and other resources.
 We integrate them using available or in house tools to gain further insight into the underlying processes driving fibrosis.
 We hope to leverage the obtained knowledge to find potential new markers and therapeutic targets.

-In the context of chronic liver diseases, fibrosis frequently leads to cirrhosis.
+In the context of chronic liver disease, fibrosis frequently leads to cirrhosis.
 The number of global cirrhosis deaths is steadily growing, resulting in over 1 million deaths worldwide (Mokdat et al., BMC Med, 2014).
-Our contribution to understand this condition is to investigate the dynamic profile of chronic liver disease progression at RNA level in mouse models.
+Our contribution to understand this condition is to investigate the dynamic profile of chronic liver disease progression at RNA level in mouse models provided by Marie-Luise Berres from University Hospital Aachen and Ahmed Ghallab from Technical University Dortmund.
+This is part of the Lisym (Liver Systems Medicine) network.
 Functional analysis of the transcriptome will decipher disease-stage associated molecular changes which can help us identify critical parameters for liver fibrosis progression.